spaceman68/CPSRL_Lab_Manuals/CPSRL_Lab_1/CPSRL_Lab_1.md

     a.
 If you look at the cameras you can see the rings on the camera will start off blue but will turn green as they become calibrated.
 The blue and green lights are directional and will help you determine what areas need further wanding.

     b.
-You can also look at the Motive software and see on the left side how calibrated each camera is as it turns from blue to green.
-You want the cameras to reach the dark green shown in figure X.
+You can also look at the Motive software and see on the left side how calibrated as the LED ring around each camera turns from blue to green.
+You want the cameras to reach the dark green.
+The sections of LED that are blue indicate the quadrant of the camera vision that still needs another pass with the wand and further calibration.

     c.
 You can also see in the camera view what areas have been wand-ed and areas that still need more wanding.